 Now, you have to add the gauge and the pitch up, and what you get is the size of your chain, and the size of the pitch plus the number of the drive link is the length.

 If you have managed to get to this stage, you now know enough about your chainsaw bar and chain size to replace them with ease.
 We wish you all the very best with it.
-Do checkout our article on the best chainsaw bar and chain oil.
+Do checkout our article on chainsaw bar and chain oil.